 Always be doing at least as much listening and responding as you do “talking.”

-Don’t share the following:
+Do not share the following:

 Confidential information

-Do not publish, post or release information that is considered confidential or not public.
+Do not publish, post, or release information that is considered confidential or not public.
 If it seems confidential, it probably is.
 Online “conversations” are never private.
 Do not use your birth date, address, and cell phone number on any public website.

 Private and personal information